TykTechnologies/tyk-operator/.github/ISSUE_TEMPLATE/FEATURE.md

 <!-- Provide a general summary of the issue in the Title above -->

+⚠️ ⚠️ ⚠️

+For larger and more in-depth feature requests, please consider [starting an RFC thread](https://github.com/TykTechnologies/tyk-operator/discussions/new) in the [Discussions area](https://github.com/TykTechnologies/tyk-operator/discussions) of this project.

+⚠️ ⚠️ ⚠️

 ## Expected Behavior
 <!-- Tell us how it should work -->